9 min read

 How do you do this?
 Get the right people and the right technology.
 The next section explains what to look for.

 Good technology (specifically, a good communications tool) will enable you to streamline communication and processes, and improve your company culture and engagement.
 It will help you stitch your employee experience together and approach it holistically.
-If you want more details, check out how intranets improve employee engagement.
+If you want more details, an employee success platform can boost employee engagement.

 However, while good technology can make life easier, it can’t do all of the work.
 Once you’ve laid the groundwork for a positive employee experience—given people the tools and processes they need to effectively get their job done—the rest is down to the humans in the equation.